de-shyt/CUB_conspects/Operating Systems JUB.md

 #### UMA and NUMA models

+UMA -- unified memory access.
 In *UMA models* all CPUs have access to the entire memory in the same way.
 This leads  to a high degree of contention on the memory system.

+NUMA -- non-uniform memory access.
 In *NUMA models*  every CPU can access only a part of the memory directly .
 It has to interact with some other CPU to access other memory.
+NUMA model also implies that the process stays in the same CPU in order to execute effectively (it is called process affinity).